preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 Page Collections
 ==================

-Within a Publishing App a number of Page Collections can exist, where some settings can differ, for example editing and reading permissions.
+Within a Publishing App a number of Page Collections can exist, where some settings can differ, for example if approval of new pages are needed or not.

 A Page Collection contains, as the name imply, a number of pages.